 While most cases of CIU aren’t dangerous, there are several warning signs that you should be aware of.
 Sudden and severe hives can mean you’re experiencing an allergic reaction and need urgent medical attention.

-If you experience any of the following symptoms alongside a hives outbreak, call 911 or go to the emergency room:
+If you experience any of the symptoms of anaphylaxis alongside a hives outbreak, call 911 or go to the emergency room:

 By definition, “chronic” means that your hives will last for 6 weeks or more.
 But there’s no way to say for sure exactly how long a specific outbreak episode will last.
 It could be months or even years.